involvex/new-world-anti-afk/README.md

 1. **Window Detection**: Continuously monitors for the New World process
 2. **Smart Timing**: Uses random intervals between min/max settings to avoid detection
-3. **Key Selection**: Randomly selects from W, A, S, D, and Space keys
+3. **PowerShell Execution**: Calls an external PowerShell script (`anti-afk.ps1`) to send key presses.
-4. **Window Focus**: Brings New World to foreground before sending keys
+4. **Window Focus**: The script brings New World to the foreground before sending keys.
 5. **Auto-Management**: Automatically stops if New World closes

 ## Safety Features

-- **Non-intrusive**: Only sends single key presses, doesn't interfere with gameplay
+- **Separation of Concerns**: The key press logic is handled by a separate, transparent PowerShell script.
 - **Random timing**: Varies intervals to appear more human-like
 - **Window validation**: Only sends keys when New World is actually visible
 - **Easy toggle**: Can be instantly stopped with hotkey or tray menu